scala/scala3/MAINTENANCE.md

   - Modifying issue labels to best capture information about the issues
     - Attempting to reproduce the issue (or label “stat:cannot reproduce”)
     - Further minimizing the issue or asking the reporter of the issue to minimize it correctly (or label “stat:needs minimization”)
+  - Identifying which issues are of considerable importance and bringing them to the attention of the team during the Dotty meeting, where they can be filtered and added to the [Future Versions](https://github.com/lampepfl/dotty/milestone/46) milestone.

 Other core teammates are responsible for providing information to the issue supervisor in a timely manner when it is requested if they have that information.